-Emphasizing the critical mix of academic, clinical, and research experiences nurses need in today's complex and demanding health care environment, the entry-level Master's curriculum utilizes a teaching methodology that enables students to immediately meld theory with clinical practice in stages throughout the program and, as a result, more easily apply what they are learning to their knowledge and skill set.
+Emphasizing the critical mix of academic, clinical, and research experiences nurses need in today's complex and demanding health care environment, the direct-entry Master's curriculum utilizes a teaching methodology that enables students to immediately apply theory within clinical practice in stages throughout the program and, as a result, more easily integrates what they are learning with their knowledge and skill set.
 A number of courses in the program are tailored to both the population students will serve in their advanced practices as well as to the roles they will perform in their chosen specialties.